ivasku/SpringDemo/README.md

 Project SetUp:
 -----------
+* open Eclipse STS and import maven project (the root dir)
 * open application.properties and set your MySql field for userName and password
 * in the application.properties also set your DB name (eg: jdbc:mysql://localhost:3306/world) - change world to the name of your DB
 * also you can customize the port app is running on.
 The default one is 9091.